adithyanbijuds25-eng/ipl-predictive-analytics/individual_profiles/readme.txt

-This folder contains GitHub activity screenshots of all team members.
+This folder contains GitHub activity
+Screenshots of every team member.